This page is being updated…more names to meet soon…

-I have been the Festival’s Safeguarding Officer for 2 years, and I am responsible for ensuring child safeguarding at all RWBAF events and I’m NSPCC trained in Child Protection.
+I am the Vice Chair for the Music side of the Festival and I have been the Festival’s Safeguarding Officer for 2 years.
+I am responsible for ensuring child safeguarding at all RWBAF events and I’m NSPCC trained in Child Protection.
 I am also a member of the Incorporated Society of Musicians, a first study pianist, and choir director.
 I am currently studying for an MA in Music Therapy at the University of the West of England.

 I’m a professional drama teacher with experience in festivals and exams, both as a student and as a teacher.
 I am also a LAMDA gold medallist.
 I teach in performing arts schools working with students of varying ages and run my own school holiday musical theatre workshops.
 As a child I worked professionally in stage and television, and in my adult working life I have numerous years of experience in Special Education.
 I am passionate about the arts and bringing out every child’s potential through the skills gained in drama and performance.